LukeMoody01/flutter_navigator/README.md

 _flutterNavigator.push(PageTwo.route());
 ```

 The FlutterNavigator is a singleton service so it will always keep the same instance throughout the lifetime of the application.
+You can call the Navigator API methods through the service (like 'push', 'pop', 'pushAndRemoveUntil', etc)...
+It's that simple!

 ### Using the FlutterNavigator Observers